Spittal/vue-i18n-phrase/README.md

 ```

 ## End To End I18N Solution
 The goal of this project is to facilitate a full end to end solution for managing and fetching translations when using `vue-i18n` and Phrase.
-THe ideal workflow is...
+The ideal workflow is...

 ### 1. Write a Vue.js app using `vue-i18n` for translations.
 Adding i18n support to your Vue.js apps is easy using the very stable and mature [vue-i18n plugin](https://github.com/kazupon/vue-i18n).